Telenoticias Puerto Rico

 Telenoticias Puerto Rico, more commonly known as just Telenoticias, is the flagship newscast for Telemundo owned-and-operated station WKAQ-TV in San Juan, Puerto Rico.
-It currently airs four editions on weekdays, a morning one anchored by Grenda Rivera, an 11 a.m. one anchored by Ivonne Solla Cabrera and Walter Soto León, a 4 p.m. edition anchored by Zugey Lamela and Julio Rivera Saniel, a 5 p.m. edition anchored by Jorge Rivera Nieves and Ivonne Solla Cabrera and a Nighttime newscast anchored by Jorge Rivera Nieves which airs either at 10 p.m. or 11 p.m. depending on the day of the week.
-Additionally, Telenoticias airs two editions on weekends with the 5 p.m. newscast anchored by Jeremy Ortiz and Soraida Asad Sanchez, Ortiz also anchors the weekend nighttime broadcast.
+It currently airs four editions on weekdays, a morning one anchored by Grenda Rivera, an 11 a.m. one anchored by Grenda Rivera and Walter Soto León, a 4 p.m. edition anchored by Ivonne Solla Cabrera and Julio Rivera Saniel, a 5 p.m. edition anchored by Jorge Rivera Nieves and Ivonne Solla Cabrera and a Nighttime newscast anchored by Jorge Rivera Nieves and Zugey Lamela which airs either at 10 p.m. or 11 p.m. depending on the day of the week.
+Additionally, Telenoticias airs two editions on weekends with the 5 p.m. newscast anchored by Soraida Asad Sanchez and Alberto Sánchez Laó.
+Sanchez Laó also anchors the weekend nighttime broadcast.

 Telenoticias is the longest running program on Puerto Rican television and the first program ever broadcast over television airwaves on the island.